The TikTok Boxers Trend Is More Wearable Than You'd Think

 Even as we continue to adjust to hybrid life, one non-negotiable remains: We are not giving up comfortable clothes.
 Elastic waists, soft fabrics, lounge-ready silhouettes — it's still a vibe two years deep into the pandemic.
 Perhaps the most natural evolution of the matching-sweatsuits look is simply pajamas as regular clothes.
-This time, the fashion TikTokkers have come after men's boxers as the shorts for summer.
-Styling videos have invaded FYP fashion feeds where the billowy underwear is paired with blazers and loafers for a cheeky take on the put-together 'fit or sneakers and a hoodie for a more laid-back take on athleisurewear.
+But just when we thought we've seen it all, the fashion TikTokkers have declared men's boxers as the shorts for summer.
+Styling videos have invaded FYP fashion feeds showing the billowy underwear paired with blazers and loafers for a cheeky take on the put-together 'fit or sneakers and a hoodie for a more laid-back take on athleisurewear.
 Boxer shorts even popped up in spring 2022 fashion shows with designers styling low-rise bottoms with visible boxer waistbands.

 Advertisement

 With what's sure to be a steamy summer on deck, I recently gave the boxers-as-shorts trend a go in public, which turned out to be a much airier alternative to, say, wearing jorts.
-Best of all, I didn't have to change my bottoms all day — even after I wore the boxers to bed the night before.
+Best of all, I didn't have to change my bottoms all day — I'd even worn the boxers to bed the night before.

-My current fave is the swishy, shimmy-ready, 100% washable-silk skivvy from Simply Boxers, an NYC-based men's boxers brand that supports homeless shelters like The Bowery Mission.
+I decided to dive into the trend head-first with swishy, shimmy-ready, 100% washable-silk skivvy from Simply Boxers, an NYC-based men's boxers brand that supports homeless shelters like The Bowery Mission.
 During the first weekend of 90-degree weather in Brooklyn, I wore my gray silk boxers with a simple black tank and colorful sneakers and brought an oversize linen button-down to throw on for when the sun set.

 Currently, Simply Boxers has two main collections you can shop: the lightweight cotton styles of The Manhattan Collection and the washable silk colors of The Brooklyn Collection.
-As an owner of a boxer from each collection, I can vouch for how well they both fit.
-Unlike other boxers I've worn before, these are uniquely tailored to cover the upper thighs (as opposed to flaring out) so as to not accidentally expose your private area if you catch my drift.
+As an owner of boxers from each collection, I can vouch for how well they both fit.
+Unlike others I've worn before, these are uniquely tailored to cover the upper thighs (as opposed to flaring out) so as to not accidentally expose your private area, if you catch my drift.

 Advertisement